Q: Is this the old Paul Gillette contest?

 Q: Times are tight.
 What is the entry fee money used for?

 A: Mainly, the entry fee pays the costs involved in running the contest: postage and mailing awards for the contest winners in six categories, and a small judging credit to help judges attend the Pikes Peak Writers Conference.
-Our goal is to bring in more money than we spend on the contest to pay for other Pikes Peak Writer events such as workshops and Write Brains.
-You can see a list of past and upcoming events at http://www.pikespeakwriters.com/events/.
+A portion of the entry fee will go toward funding PPWC scholarship recipients and our monthly free programming.
+You can see a list of past and upcoming events at https://www.pikespeakwriters.com/events/.

 Q: For the manuscript pages, is the 2500-word guideline a maximum or a firm requirement?
 I have a natural break in the story slightly earlier, but I don’t want points taken off for submitting fewer than 2500 words.

 Q: I’d like to clarify the word count requirements for this year’s fiction writing contest.
-I noted that the word count for synopses will be 500 words, while the manuscript pages should be no more than 2500 words.
+I noted that the word count for synopses will be a maximum of 500 words, while the manuscript pages should be no more than 2500 words.
 My question is this: are you considering actual word count or calculated work count (250 words per page)?
-This could make a difference in the number of pages, and I would not wish to be disqualified for submitting a 3 page synopsis with 450 words, when you’re really looking for a 2 page synopsis.
+This could make a difference in the number of pages, and I would not wish to be disqualified for submitting a 3-page synopsis with 450 words, when you’re really looking for a 2-page synopsis.

 A: We use the actual word count, not the “calculated” word count or number of pages.
 Don’t worry about the number of pages anymore.
 Word count is what The Zebulon uses for the synopsis and manuscript pages.